aiis/BannerlordHardmode/README.md

 3. Drag contents to *YourMountAndBladeInstallation*/Modules folder
 4. Enable in launcher

+### Compatability
+So far none of the releases of this mod have required a new save game.
+And the save games work after disabling the mod.
+That said, it's always a good idea to back up save games if they are very important to you.
+Does this mod work with *some other mod*?
+It depends.
+If they try changing the same thing in the game, then chances are you will have issues.

+#### If you have problems launching, you can try unblocking the dll file of the mod.
+1. Navigate to *YourMountAndBladeInstallation*/Modules/zBannerlordHardmode/bin/Win64_Shipping_Client
+2. Right click BannerLordHardmode.dll and select properties
+3. At the very bottom of the window, check Unblock if it appears.

 ### Balance changes
 * Increased damage player takes (2x the dmg of default realistic setting)
 * Increased player's troops wages  (4x in party; 2x in garrison)